moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 2.  **Creating and optionally customising UI**

-3.  **Presenting/Lunching UI and authenticating user**
+3.  **Presenting/Launching UI and authenticating user**

 	1. Detecting/Fetching/Intercepting URL change - redirect_url and

-		This substep is step needed for NativeUI and requires that custom scheme registration together for redirect_url intercepting mechanism.
-This step is actually App Linking (Deep Linking) concept in mobile applications.
+		This substep, often called "App Linking" or "Deep Linking", is needed for NativeUI and requires a custom scheme registration for the redirect_url
+		intercepting mechanism.

     2. Parsing OAuth data from redirect_url